mwilliamson/mammoth.js/README.md

 * `styleMap`: the style map to embed.

 * Returns a promise.
+  Call `toArrayBuffer()` on the value inside the promise to get an `ArrayBuffer` representing the new document.
   Call `toBuffer()` on the value inside the promise to get a `Buffer` representing the new document.

 For instance: